-In the past year, King's began fulfilling its commitments under the Truth and Reconciliation process.
-Prominent among these is Reconciliation Bench and Garden which was dedicated this past fall.
-Educating for reconciliation is in our mission statement, and our engagement with the TRC is an important part of that.
+King's continues to fulfill its commitments under the Truth and Reconciliation process.
+Prominent among these is Reconciliation Bench and Garden which is the site of annual chapel services to which members of the Indigenous communities are invited to take a leading role.
+Educating for reconciliation is in our mission statement, and our engagement toward Truth and Reconciliation is an important part of that.